- City of the Living Dead

 As was typical with all of Fulci’s output during this period, the film features several scenes of brutal, graphic gore and the Thai artist has decided to go for broke, depicting the more memorable moments on this poster.
 There’s one death scene in particular, featuring a giant drill, that would fall foul of the BBFC, the folks responsible for passing the film for release in the UK.
 Upon its original cinema release the drill scene was cut from the film, as was the case with the initial VHS release.
 The film was then caught up in the infamous Video Nasties situation in the early 1980s and, although not on the infamous list (unlike The House by the Cemetery), the VHS had to be resubmitted and had almost two and a half minutes excised from it.
 An uncut version finally saw UK release in 2001.

-This Thai poster features artwork that is largely unique to it and was painted by an artist whose signature is on the poster but I don’t recognise.
+This Thai poster features artwork that is largely unique to it which was painted by the Thai artist known as Noppadol, about whom I’ve been able to discover very little.
 The montage does feature a reproduction of the artwork found on the Italian locandina poster that was painted by the Italian artist Enzo Sciotti.
-It’s worth noting that there is an alternative Thai poster with the US release title of Gates of Hell (see here) that features some elements of this poster and was apparently painted by the Thai artist Noppadon.
-If anyone recognises the signature on this poster, or knows who was responsible, please get in touch.
+It’s worth noting that there is an alternative Thai poster (version B) with the US release title of Gates of Hell (see here) that features some elements of this poster and which was also painted by Noppadol.

 Although folded and not in great condition this is a scarce poster and one that’s getting increasingly hard to find.
 I’ll continue to try and locate one without the fold lines but suspect it won’t be easy.